H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 # Ms. Jarvis and the Geospatial Belief Information Model (GBIM)

-Within **polymathamatical geography**, Ms. Egeria Jarvis is treated as a bio‑inspired architecture whose beliefs are anchored in geospatial entities, temporal context, and explicit evidence.
+Within **polymathematical geography**, Ms. Egeria Jarvis is treated as a bio‑inspired architecture whose beliefs are anchored in geospatial entities, temporal context, and explicit evidence.
 In this thesis, **GBIM** stands for **Generalized Bioinspired Machine**, with a particular emphasis on a **Geospatial Belief Information Model** as one of its core layers.

 This chapter presents Ms. Jarvis as a glassbox AI consciousness system and explains the Geospatial Belief Information Model (GBIM) that underpins her reasoning.
 The focus is not on anthropomorphic claims about sentience, but on a rigorous, inspectable architecture for layered reasoning, memory, and judgment that is explicitly tied to place, time, and evidence in West Virginia and the wider Appalachian region.